SansKrono/loz-homebrew-vault/Trial By Wombat/Enclaves/Twilight Forest 🚧.md

 - Artifacts of diplomacy and ceremonial items.
 - Handcrafted wooden items made from the fallen branches of the Great Council Tree.
 - Tranquil potions and elixirs, aiding in meditation and clarity.
-- Traditional [[Echidnarian]] textiles and garments.
+- Traditional Echidnarian textiles and garments.

 **Style of Houses:**
-Subtle wooden dwellings seamlessly integrated within the forest, canopy homes atop the ancient trees, and underground burrows for [[Echidnarian]]s.
+Subtle wooden dwellings seamlessly integrated within the forest, canopy homes atop the ancient trees, and underground burrows for Echidnarians.

 **Size of Military:**
 2,000 Twilight Guardians, primarily peacekeepers and ceremonial guards.